 Ligament and Tendon Regenerative Therapy

 One of the most innovative ways to heal or strengthen injured joints and ligaments is called Prolotherapy.
-This is a sport medicine technique that stimulates the body’s natural healing processes to strengthen joints, ligaments and tendons of the spine and limbs weakened by trauma or over-use injury.
+This is a sports medicine technique that stimulates the body’s natural healing processes to strengthen joints, ligaments, and tendons of the spine and limbs weakened by trauma or over-use injury.

 Traditional surgical approaches often fail to stabilize the joint’s surrounding structure and relieve your pain permanently, but prolotherapy creates a healing inflammatory reaction that stimulates injured tissue cellular repair mechanisms.